tmlmt/cooklang-parser/README.md

 This project includes a test setup aimed at eventually ensuring reliable parsing/scaling of as many recipe use cases as possible.

 You can run the tests yourself by cloning the repository and running `pnpm test`.
-To see the coverage report, run `pnpm run test:coverage`.
+To see the coverage report, run `pnpm test:coverage`.

 If you find any issue with your own examples of recipes, feel free to open an Issue and if you want to help fix it, to submit a Pull Request.